David Spade: 1997–2018: Sitcom success and film roles

-Further film work and television hosting
+While appearing on Just Shoot Me, Spade had his first solo starring role as the title character in the 2001 film Joe Dirt, which was a modest box office success.
+The film was co-written by Spade and Fred Wolf.
 Spade starred again in the 2003 film Dickie Roberts: Former Child Star, again co-written by Spade and Wolf.
-It was the first of many films in which Spade has appeared that were produced by another Saturday Night Live castmate, Adam Sandler.
+These were the first of many films in which Spade has appeared that were produced by another Saturday Night Live castmate, Adam Sandler.
 Most notable among these are the films Grown Ups (2010) and Grown Ups 2 (2013), both of which included Spade and Sandler among the lead roles, and both of which were major box office hits.
+Other collaborations with Sandler include Grandma's Boy (2006), The Benchwarmers (2006), I Now Pronounce You Chuck & Larry (2007), Jack & Jill (2011), Joe Dirt 2 (2015), The Ridiculous 6 (2015), The Do-Over (2016), The Wrong Missy (2020), as well as voicing Griffin the Invisible Man in the Hotel Transylvania film series (2012–2022).

 Spade hosted both the Teen Choice Awards and SpikeTV's Video Game Awards in 2003.
 He voiced characters on several episodes of Beavis and Butt-Head and produced his own TV series Sammy in 2000.
-From 2002 to 2006, Spade regularly appeared in commercials for Capital One (with Nate Torrence) where he played the employee of a fictional rival company whose policy toward honoring credit card rewards (and just about everything else) is "always no".
 In 2004, he joined the cast of 8 Simple Rules, following the death of the sitcom's star, John Ritter, for the show's third and final season.
+He hosted the Comedy Central TV show The Showbiz Show with David Spade for three seasons, from September 2005 to October 2007.
+On the show, Spade made fun of Hollywood and celebrities in a manner similar to his old "Hollywood Minute" segment on SNL.